phoenixr-codes/dotfiles/README.md

 ## TODO

-- [ ] Added Nushell completions.
-- [ ] Make use git submodules for themes provided by GitHub repositories for example.
+- [x] Make use git submodules for themes provided by GitHub repositories for example.
 - [ ] Don't require Super key for function keys in dwm.
-- [ ] Move non-config and non-env stuff to a `init.nu` file which will be invoked by `config.nu`.
+- [x] Move non-config and non-env stuff to a `init.nu` file which will be invoked by `config.nu`.
 - [ ] Log out after a while when screen is off or when lock button is pressed `dm-tool switch-to-greeter`.
 - [ ] The `x` alias does not expand paths (e.g. `x ~/foo`).
 - [x] Fix issue with pkg updates in dwm bar.